AnirudhAgnihotri2902/React-Chat-app/README.md

 ### About Website
-Created a chap app thats helps in talking to ur friends/family.
+Created a chap app that helps in talking to ur friends/family.

+Used HTML ,CSS,JAVASCRIPT, CHATENGINE.
-Used Rest API for real time Server and also used React Framework for Dynamic Designs
+Used Rest API for real time Server and also used React Framework for Dynamic Changes.